-- a loft constructed without dormers and only roof windows within the constraints of the existing building.
+- A loft constructed without dormers and only roof windows within the constraints of the existing building.

-- a loft with a rear aspect dormer and front aspect roof windows.
+- A loft with a rear aspect dormer and front aspect roof windows.

 Week 1 – Scaffold erected, materials delivered to site and roof opening made.

-Week 6 to 9 – Bathroom installation, staircase installation, finish electrics and plumbing, door hanging, trims and skirting.
+Week 5 to 7 – Bathroom installation, staircase installation, finish electrics and plumbing, door hanging, trims and skirting.

-Get a Firm Quote
+Get a Quote Online